Arjester0/arjester0/README.md

 ---

-- I'm a ML/Software Engineer with favortism towards systems programming
+- I'm an aspiring computer goblin with interests in systems programming, ML (original right?), and performative UNIX tooling.
 - I try to make working software
-- Arch btw
+- Arch btw 🤓
 ---